lorispuchol/rainfall/level2/walkthrough.md

 ![alt text](./Ressources/Memory-Layout-of-C-1.webp)

-> High address are like `0xffffffff` and low address are like `0x08080000`. environnement variables are also in the high address range.
+> High address are like `0xffffffff` and low address are like `0x08080000`. environnement variables are in the high address range like command-line arguments.

 ## Goal
-We can see that the buffer is dup with `strdup`. `strdup` malloc a new buffer and copy the string in it.
+We can see that the buffer is dup with `strdup`. `strdup` malloc a new buffer in the heap and copy the source inside.

 Goal is to drop in the `strdup` buffer by finding the return address of the `strdup` function.

+By doing this, we will drop the `eip` in the heap and not the stack, thus bypass the stack protector.

 ```console
 (gdb) disas p